Hydrodilatation

-Hydrodilatation or hydraulic arthrographic capsular distension or distension arthrography is a medical treatment for adhesive capsulitis of shoulder.
+Hydrodilatation or hydraulic arthrographic capsular distension or distension arthrography is a medical treatment for adhesive capsulitis of the shoulder.
 The treatment is applied by a radiologist assisted by a radiographer.
 Contrast medium, a local anaesthetic and cortisone are injected into the joint.
 Then up to 40ml of sterile saline solution are injected, using X-ray as guidance, to stretch the joint capsule.
 Risk of complications is low.
 Whether the treatment is successful is known after a couple of weeks.

-The procedure is performed under imaging guidance, using either fluoroscopy, ultrasound or Computed Tomography (CT).
+The procedure is performed under imaging guidance, using either fluoroscopy, ultrasound or computed tomography (CT).
 Hydrodilatation is felt to provide benefit via two mechanisms: manual stretching of the capsule and thus disruption of adhesions which are characteristic of adhesive capsulitis, and; the introduction of cortisone provides a potent anti-inflammatory effect and thus prevents further adhesion recurrence.

 Research in 2008 has questioned the benefit of hydrodilatation as giving no statistical benefit over injecting cortisone alone.